 All configurations will have the standard package of Emerson software installed on it.
 This includes security software and administrator accounts that can be managed by User Services.
 Staff and faculty machines may NOT be deployed without security and administration tools.

-User Services will assist users in the transfer of data from the old computer to the new one.
-Note that large data transfers (in excess of 50 GB of data) may take an extended period of time, and may require that your computer be unavailable for a day or more while the backup and transfer is being prepared.
-We will offer users the option of working on a loaner computer during this period of time.
-Transfers of excessively large amounts of personal data (for example: personal tax forms, music libraries, family photos) are not items that User Services staff are expected to help transfer as a part of their job, and are the responsibility of the user to save or transfer.
+User Services will assist faculty and staff in the transfer of data from the old computer to the new one.
+Large data transfers (in excess of 50 GB of data) may take an extended period of time, and may require that your computer be unavailable for a day or more while the backup and transfer is being prepared.
+We will offer faculty and staff the option of working on a loaner computer during this period of time.
+Transfers of excessively large amounts of personal data (personal tax forms, music libraries, family photos) are not items that User Services staff are expected to help transfer as a part of their job, and are the responsibility of faculty and staff to save or transfer.

 After all data has been transferred to the new machine, the previous machine will be removed from circulation by User Services.

 Newly-hired Faculty and Staff

-Departments are responsible for supplying serviceable computers (either as new purchases or by identifying existing inventory) for newly-hired full-time staff and faculty.
-User Services will configure new machines and re-image existing ones to ensure they’re ready for incoming staff and faculty.
+Departments are responsible for supplying serviceable computers (either as new purchases or by identifying existing inventory) for newly-hired, full-time staff and faculty.
+User Services will configure new machines and re-image existing ones to ensure that they’re ready for incoming staff and faculty.
 We will also be available to consult with departments to help determine the best computers to purchase.

-User Services recycles computers responsibly at the end of their life cycle.
-Old machines will be removed from circulation and after 30 days, will have their hard drives securely wiped.
+Faculty and staff may NOT keep their old machine, nor can the machine be redeployed by the department when replaced as part of this program.
+Old machines will be removed from circulation and, after thirty days, will have their hard drives securely wiped.
 Machines will be either recycled or, if applicable, sold for parts.
 User Services will also accept old non-Refresh machines for recycling and will ensure that all hard drives are securely wiped or destroyed.

 Damage to Equipment